nextcloud/documentation/admin_manual/configuration_files/primary_storage.rst

 Configuring
 ---------------------------

-Primary object stores need to be configured in `config.php` by specifying the objectstore backend and any backend specific configuration.
+Primary object stores need to be configured in :code:`config.php` by specifying the objectstore backend and any backend specific configuration.

 .. note:: Configuring a primary object store on an existing Nextcloud instance will